sh1nu11bi/sifter/README.md

 "+"
 "+"

-./sifter 	runs the programs bringing up the menu in a cli environment"
+./sifter 	runs the programs bringing up the menu in a cli environment
-	 -c 	will check the exsiting hosts in the hostlist" -e 	will open the files/host_list.txt file to be manually edited" -a 'hostname/IP' must be added with '' and then automattically appends the hostname/IP to host file -m 	starts the program under the module menu with the existing host_list.txt" -b	Runs Blackwidow against the existing hosts in the files/host_list.txt" -n 	Runs Nikto using the existing hosts in the files/host_list.txt" -d 	Runs Dirbuster against existing hosts in the files/host_list.txt" -w	Runs WPScan against the existing hosts in the files/host_list.txt" -p	Runs Nmap against the existing hosts in the files/host_list.txt" -y	Runs the Yuki-Chan module against current host file -h 	This Help Menu"
+	 -c 	will check the exsiting hosts in the hostlist
+	 -e 	will open the files/host_list.txt file to be manually edited -a 'hostname/IP' must be added with '' and then automattically appends the hostname/IP to host file -m 	starts the program under the module menu with the existing host_list.txt -b	Runs Blackwidow against the existing hosts in the files/host_list.txt -n 	Runs Nikto using the existing hosts in the files/host_list.txt -d 	Runs Dirbuster against existing hosts in the files/host_list.txt -w	Runs WPScan against the existing hosts in the files/host_list.txt -p	Runs Nmap against the existing hosts in the files/host_list.txt -y	Runs the Yuki-Chan module against current host file -h 	This Help Menu

 Any suggestions for extra modules are welcome.